 Morocco is quite simply, an incredible trekking destination.
 The Atlas Mountains host several 4,000m+ peaks and the mountain landscape is dramatic and beautiful, dotted with ancient small Berber villages and rushing melt water streams.

 The geography of Morocco is dominated by the High Atlas Mountains which form a rift through Central Morocco.
 The Atlas Mountains present a enticing combination of verdant valleys, arid peaks, fascinating Berber villages and virtually deserted trails.
-The main attractions for trekking Morocco are Toubkal, from Marrakesh, The Rif Mountains and the delightful off-the-beaten track M'goun Massif.
+The main attractions for trekking Morocco are Toubkal, from Marrakesh, the valleys and villages of the Azzaden and Dk'nt valleys and the delightful off-the-beaten track M'goun Massif.

 One of the premier highlights of a walking holiday in Morocco is climbing Jbel Toubkal, the highest peak in North Africa at 4,167m.
 Covered in snow in the winter months, the altitude of Toubkal is a welcome respite from the high summer temperatures in the Atlas valleys.
 The trek up Toubkal is fairly strenuous but is accessible for most fit hill walkers.
 The hard work is worth it as the view from the top of Toubkal is out of this world encompassing the Marrakesh plain, the northern parts of the High Atlas and Sahara.
 Toubkal is only a couple of hours drive from Marrakesh.
 By contrast, the M'goun Massif offers superb off the beaten path trekking in Morocco.
 Featuring spectacular lush valleys and rich in ancient Berber villages such as Megdaz, perhaps one of the finest Berber villages in the High Atlas Mountains.